-A general view in America is that the NFL owns a day of the week in Sunday.
-By that rationale, the league also owns one holiday of the year in Thanksgiving.
-It’s hard to think of Turkey Day without the Dallas Cowboys, Detroit Lions, and now that third night game popping into your head.
+A general view in America is that the NFL owns a day of the week (Sunday) and one holiday of the year (Thanksgiving).
+It's hard to think of Turkey Day without the Dallas Cowboys, Detroit Lions, and now that third night game popping into your head.

-Nearly 100 years of Thanksgiving games has produced countless great moments.
+Nearly 100 years of Thanksgiving games have produced countless great moments.
 Here are the 10 most memorable.

 10. Dallas Texans record first and only win

 No, we’re not talking about the AFL franchise that is now the Kansas City Chiefs.
 We’re talking about one of the many franchises that folded in the early decades of the NFL.
 The Texans launched in 1952, but poor play and attendance bankrupted the team in its inaugural season and area businessmen refused to fund it.
 The NFL took over the franchise and had to find new venues to play its home games.
 One of those contests was a Thanksgiving Day contest with the Chicago Bear at Akron’s Rubber Bowl.
 Bears coach George Halas thought so little of his opponent that he started his B-team and the Texans were able to jump out to a 20-2 lead and hang on for the win.
 It would be the only victory in the franchise’s history, as it folded after the season.
 If there is a silver lining to their saga, it’s that many Texans players, including Gino Marchetti and Art Donovan, went on to play the next year for a new franchise called the Baltimore Colts.